The Balanced Justice Project at FIU Law

 The BJP addresses this these deficiencies through its legal assistance, research, training, and education programs.
-In addition to assistance on litigation strategy, plea negotiations, jury selection and securing pro bono lawyers, it provides direct services as mitigation specialists and assist with victim-outreach .
-While our services include assistance on the question of guilt, it prioritizes sentencing issues in casesinvolving juveniles charged as adults, foreign nationals, and the most severe of penalties including the death penalty BJP aims to appropriate cases for restorative justice practices and expand its current research to monitor its long-term benefits.
+In addition to assistance on litigation strategy, plea negotiations, jury selection and securing pro bono lawyers, it provides direct services as mitigation specialists and assists with victim-outreach .
+While our services include assistance on the question of guilt, it prioritizes sentencing issues in cases involving juveniles charged as adults, foreign nationals, and the most severe of penalties including the death penalty.
+BJP aims to identify appropriate cases for restorative justice practices and expand its current research to monitor its long-term benefits.
 Finally, BJP ensures that the future generations will benefit from real-life experience via experiential learning which will benefit the community by greater engagement and an improved criminal justice system.

 Florida Center for Capital Representation at FIU Law

 Florida Center for Capital Representation (FCCR) at Florida International University College of Law was founded in 2014 to support defense attorneys representing defendants facing the death penalty in Florida.
 To that end, FCCR provides free case-consultation and litigation-support services, as well as capital-litigation training programs, to defense attorneys and mitigation specialists across the State.
 With a strong emphasis on developing mitigation to obtain death-penalty waivers and pleas, FCCR seeks to assist capital defense teams in resolving cases short of a death sentence.